SerhiiCho/playground/js/canvas/first/README.md

 frame will be visible.
 You do it by calling `clearRect(0, 0, width, height)` method in the beginning of the function that draws a frame. `0, 0` is the top left corner of the canvas, `width` and `height` are the width and height of the entire canvas.
 - `cancelAnimationFrame()` function is used to stop the animation.
 It takes the ID of the animation frame as an argument.
+- `Math.sin()` returns a value between -1 and 1.
+Use it for wave-like motion.
+If you pass ever increasing value to it, it will return a value that oscillates between -1 and 1.
+Like going up and down.
+It starts at 0 and goes up to 1, then down to -1, then up to 1 again.
+- `Math.cos()` does the same thing as `Math.sin()`, but it starts at 1 and goes down to -1.
+Multiply this value by the radius of the circle, for example 100, and you will get a circle.